 Now smart players will make the letter the start of the recruiting process but this requires knowing that they are actually a good match for the school.

-2. You think that you’re good enough so the coaches to find you.
+2. You think that you’re good enough so the coaches will find you.

 Are you ranked as one of the top 100 high school athletes in your sport in the nation? if the answer is no, then thinking you’re good enough for the coaches to find you will most likely lead to disappointment.
 Maybe the coaches in your region will have an eye on you because of your athletic accomplishments but that’s a pretty shallow pool if you stop to think about it.